Freezer Raspberry Sauce Recipe

 - 2 tablespoons lemon juice

-- Rinse four clean 1-pint plastic containers and lids with boiling water.
+- Rinse four 1-pint plastic containers and lids with boiling water.
 Dry thoroughly.
 Thoroughly crush 6 cups raspberries, 1 cup at a time, to measure exactly 3 cups; transfer to a large bowl.
 Stir in sugar and corn syrup; let stand 10 minutes, stirring occasionally.

 - In a small bowl, mix liquid pectin and lemon juice.
 Add to raspberry mixture; stir constantly for 3 minutes to evenly distribute pectin.
 Stir in remaining whole raspberries.